eebyak/OUG/docs/index.md

 ## The Standard Against Which the OUG Must Be Judged

-The OUG should not be judged by whether its documents appear innovative.

-It should be judged by whether the institution remains accountable to learners when resources are scarce, leadership changes, political attention moves elsewhere, and the founding generation is gone.
+The OUG should not be judged by whether the institution remains accountable to learners when resources are scarce, leadership changes, political attention moves elsewhere, and the founding generation is gone.

 That is the purpose of the architecture documented here.

 ---

 **Open University of Germany**
-*A prospective public university designed from first principles.*
+*A prospective for now ficitive public university designed from first principles.*